Mouleshwar3238/Mobile_Price_Classification/README.md

 For the linear, polynomial and rbf kernels, the performance metrics remained the same or decreased after normalizing the data.
 On the other hand, for the sigmoid kernel, the performance metrics improved by a huge extent after normalizing the data.

 ## Decision Tree Classifier
-A decision tree classifier was implemented using different impurity measures (entropy and gini index) on the original as well as normalized data, and the confusion matrices and bar graphs were plotted for the corresponding results.
+A decision tree classifier was implemented using different impurity measures (entropy and gini index), and confusion matrices and bar graphs were plotted for the corresponding results.
 * Cross Validation
   <table>
   <thead>